-Your convenient and affordable provider of psychiatric medication management and behavioral health services in Fairfax, Chantilly, Manassas, Gainesville, Haymarket, Centreville, and the rest of Virginia.
+Your convenient and affordable provider of psychiatric medication management and behavioral health services in Fairfax, Falls Church, Vienna, Centreville, Chantilly and the rest of Virginia.

 If you are one of the 20% of Americans suffering a mental health condition, you know how it impairs your personal, family and professional life.
 Making matters worse, there is often a stigma against reaching out for care.
 Additionally, many providers do not take into account your physical health, lifestyle (exercise, diet, nutrition, etc), into consideration when designing a treatment plan.

-Since 2018, Atara Health Solutions has provided psychiatric medication management services to patient age 18 to 65, across Virginia.
-Since the COVID-19 Emergency was declared in 2020, we have provided services exclusively via telemedicine/telepsychiatry.
+Since 2018, Atara Health Solutions has provided psychiatric medication management services across Virginia.

 Our treatment philosophy

 First and foremost, you are not your condition, diagnosis or your “problem” … you are a partner in your recovery, and you will always be the final decision maker in terms of your treatment.
 You are entitled to informed decision making about any aspect of your care, and you are always free to ask questions or request changes in your care; your care will never be dictated to you without your input or having your questions addressed.